 In 2006, I saw a triathlon race in Homer, Alaska.
 Epiphany struck, destination confirmed.
 There was, however, a catch: I didn’t know how to swim, didn’t own a bike and had given up running years earlier.
 Fortunately, I have had and continue to have, great mentors, coaches, friends and athletes who teach me every day about the sport.
 Learn, apply and evolve.

-For the last decade, my endurance racing focus has been Sprint, Olympic, Half-Ironman (70.3) and Ironman triathlons along with a smattering of road & snow bike, Time Trials, run and other multi-sport racing.
+For the last decade, my endurance racing focus has been Sprint, Olympic, Half-Ironman (70.3) and IRONMAN triathlons along with a smattering of road & snow bike, Time Trials, ultra-run and other multi-sport adventure racing.

-I love racing Triathlons for one reason, I see a direct correlation between the hard work I put into my training and the results that I am capable of on race day.
-I have enjoyed finding new ways to be a better athlete each season and I look forward to continuing that process for many years to come.
+I love racing triathlons for one reason: there is a direct correlation between the hard work put into training and the results on race day.
+I enjoy helping my athletes every season reach their best and continue that process for many years to come.

 As a coach I believe in building confidence through consistent work, education and a process driven enjoyment of the sport.
 I strive to find creative and individualized training solutions that allow all my athletes to get the most out of all their endurance endeavors.